 This simple recipe calls for a quick marinade that injects a ton of bright flavor.
 This lean meat is juicy and delicious.
 This easy chicken dish is the perfect main course or an addition to salads.

 Looking for more delicious chicken recipes?
-Be sure to try this mozzarella stuffed chicken wrapped in parma ham, this jalapeño popper chicken skillet, or this chicken bacon mushroom pasta.
-We know you will love our chicken pomodoro recipe!
+Be sure to try this mozzarella stuffed chicken wrapped in parma ham, this jalapeño popper chicken skillet, or this chicken and broccoli pasta bake!

 Jump to: